fluid-project/handbook.floeproject.org/src/documents/WebGamesAndSimulations.md

 If presenting learners with multiple choices that affect the outcome of a game:

-* If possible, make choices forgiving: give opportunity for users to recover from or change their choices.
+* If possible, make choices forgiving: give opportunity for users to recover from, or change their choices.
 * Avoid player choices which require decisions within a time limit or provide options to disable such features.

 Other best practices are:
 * Label each button and control.
 Labels should use simple terminology and define any terms if necessary.
 * Labels should state simply what the button will do.
 If longer descriptions are needed, use an `aria-describedby` property.
 * Buttons, links, controls should make it clear what the outcome would be.
 For example: A choice called "I'm out of here" could be changed to "I'm out of here - quit game", or simply "Quit".
-* In some cases text where text labels are not visible (example: icon buttons that do not have visible text labels), consider using this technique for making invisible content for screen readers: <a href="http://webaim.org/techniques/css/invisiblecontent/" rel="nofollow" target="_blank" class="link-external">"Invisible Content Just for Screen Reader Users" on WebAim.org</a>.
+* For graphical buttons, like icons on a toolbar, use `aria-labelledby` to label the button and then use a technique to hide the text visually.
+The following article shows how to visibly hide content, but keeping it accessible:  <a href="http://webaim.org/techniques/css/invisiblecontent/" rel="nofollow" target="_blank" class="link-external">"Invisible Content Just for Screen Reader Users" on WebAim.org</a>.

 ## Communicating Events and Actions with Text and Sound

 A large part of interactive content are the events that happen during and after a user performs an action.
 Often these occur as on-screen visuals, animations, and transitions.
 The following are some techniques for creating an equivalent experience for non-sighted learners:

-* Use ARIA live-regions to communicate changes to the interface.
+* Use `aria-live` regions to communicate changes to the interface. <a href="https://developer.mozilla.org/en-US/docs/Web/Accessibility/ARIA/ARIA_Live_Regions" rel="nofollow" target="_blank" class="link-external">"Aria Live Regions" article on Mozilla Developers</a> gives an overview of how `aria-live` is used.
-* Use ARIA `describedby` to write text descriptions of what has happened.
+* Use ARIA `describedby` to write text descriptions of what has happened. <a href="https://developer.mozilla.org/en-US/docs/Web/Accessibility/ARIA/ARIA_Techniques/Using_the_aria-describedby_attribute" rel="nofollow" target="_blank" class="link-external">"Using the aria-describedby attribute" article on Mozilla Developers</a> shows how `describedby` can be used.
 * Consider use of various sounds to convey meaning.
 For example, to convey proximity of one object to another, use a tone of increasing pitch like a Theremin (visit <a href="https://en.wikipedia.org/wiki/Theremin" rel="nofollow" target="_blank" class="link-external">Theremin on Wikipedia</a>).
     * To find out more about how sound can be used to enhance learning, see <a href="https://wiki.fluidproject.org/display/fluid/Floe+Sonification+Work" rel="nofollow" target="_blank" class="link-external">Floe Sonification Work on the Fluid Project Wiki</a>.